 However, not all women with endometriosis experience pain during sex, and for those who do, the pain they experience may be very different.

-Some women may experience pain in any sexual position, while others may only feel pain with deep penetration.
+Some women may experience pain in any sexual position, while others may only feel pain with deep pain and penetration.

 While some women experience pain during sex only at certain times of the month, i.e., around the time of their period, others can have pain during sex at all times.

 Some women may experience pain only during intercourse, but for others, this can last for up to 24 to 48 hours after intercourse, or only occur following intercourse .
 This may be a cramping sensation lasting for a few days afterward.

 While it can be embarrassing for a woman to tell her doctor that she is experiencing pain during sex, or detail the sexual positions she experiences the pain in, this is an extremely important symptom of endometriosis!
 These questions and answers can help the doctor zero in on where your endometriosis lesions may be.
 Any good endometriosis specialist should be asking these questions and examining the patient thoroughly to see if they can target where the pain is emanating from.
 This provides a surgical road map of sorts of where nodules and endometriosis may be.
 Pain during sex can be a first sign of endometriosis, so it is crucial to speak to your doctor honestly to help them diagnose the disease early on.
 Additionally, speaking opening about your pain during sex can help avoid emotional distress in your relationships.